Tembo Savings logo

 Top 2 year fixed rate ISAs:

-Tandem Bank’s 2 Year Fixed Rate Cash ISA is one of the more affordable options among the top-paying providers, currently offering 4.71% AER (fixed) with a low minimum opening balance of £1.
-They are also highly rated on Trustpilot by customers with an average rating of 4.2.
+Secure Trust Bank’s 2 Year Fixed Rate Cash ISA is one of the more affordable options among the top-paying providers, currently offering 4.73% AER (fixed) with a minimum opening balance of £1,000.
+They are also highly rated on Trustpilot by customers with an average rating of 4.5.

-Visa Savings’s 2 Year Fixed Rate Cash ISA is currently offering a competitive rate of 4.70% AER (fixed), with a strong rating on Trustpilot by customers.
+RCI Bank’s 2 Year Fixed Rate Cash ISA is currently offering a competitive rate of 4.72% AER (fixed), with a strong rating on Trustpilot by customers.
 However, it still has a minimum opening balance of £1,000, which may be too high for some customers.

-Close Brothers is now offering a competitive interest rate of 4.7% AER (fixed) on their 2 Year Fixed Rate ISA, but like their 1 Year Fixed Rate ISA this account does have a high bar to entry with a minimum deposit of £10,000.
-This may put this account out of range for some customers!
+Hodge Bank is now offering a competitive interest rate of 4.71% AER (fixed) on their 2 Year Fixed Rate ISA, but like their 1 Year Fixed Rate ISA this account has a minimum deposit of £1,000 and no transfers are accepted.
+This may cross this account out as an option for some customers!

 4. Lloyds Bank